 The blocks are part of a project where travel agency Spies has built a library in Khao Sok, 200 kilometers from Phuket.

-”Since we started the project many has decided to help,” said Torben Andersen, head of communications of at Spies.
+”Since we started the project many have decided to help,” said Torben Andersen, head of communications of at Spies.

 He was in Khao Sok when the many boxes of bricks were delivered.